Issiac Holt

-Issiac Holt III (born October 4, 1962) is a former professional American football cornerback in the National Football League (NFL) for the Minnesota Vikings and Dallas Cowboys.
-He played college football at Alcorn State University.
-With the Cowboys, he won Super Bowl XXVII over the Buffalo Bills.
+Issiac Holt III (born October 4, 1962) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Minnesota Vikings and Dallas Cowboys.
+He played college football for the Alcorn State Braves.
+He won Super Bowl XXVII with the Cowboys.

-Early years
+Early life

 Holt attended George Washington Carver High School.
 As a senior, he was named the area defensive back of the year.

 He accepted a football scholarship from Alcorn State University where he was named a starter at cornerback as a freshman, registering 5 interceptions (tied for the team lead), 32 tackles and one fumble recovery.
 The next year, he led the team with 7 interceptions, recorded 38 tackles and 10 passes defensed.
 During his junior season, he led the team with 6 interceptions and had 36 tackles.

-As a senior, he helped the team win the Southwestern Athletic Conference and the Black college football national championship with a 9-0 overall record, while leading the team with six interceptions (one returned for a touchdown), registering 25 tackles and 7 passes defensed.
+As a senior, he helped the team win the Southwestern Athletic Conference and the Black college football national championship with a 9–0 overall record, while leading the team with six interceptions (one returned for a touchdown), registering 25 tackles and 7 passes defensed.

 In his last year, his game against Jerry Rice and the Mississippi Valley State University is remembered as one of his best, when he limited the future Hall of Famer to eight receptions for 134 yards and also returned an interception for a touchdown.
 He finished his college eligibility with a school and a Division I-AA record of 24 career interceptions.
 He also had 38 passes defensed.

 Professional career

 Minnesota Vikings

-Holt was selected by the Minnesota Vikings in the second round (30th overall) of the 1985 NFL Draft.
-He also was selected third overall in the 1985 USFL Draft by the San Antonio Gunslingers.
+Holt was selected by the Minnesota Vikings in the second round (30th overall) of the 1985 NFL draft.
+He also was selected third overall in the 1985 USFL draft by the San Antonio Gunslingers.
 He was a backup as a rookie, tallying 25 tackles, one interception and 2 passes defensed.

 In his second season, he became the starter at left cornerback, registering 52 tackles, 15 passes defensed, 2 blocked punts, a team leading 8 interceptions and recovered a blocked punt for a touchdown.

 In 1987, he played in only nine games after suffering a knee injury in training camp.
 In the NFC Divisional playoff game, he faced Jerry Rice and helped contain him to 3 receptions.
 He posted 18 tackles, 2 interceptions and 4 passes defensed.

 In 1988, he started the first nine games before missing three of the next four contests with a bruised thigh.
 He was backup in the final three games of the regular season and in the playoffs.
 He made a last-minute game-saving interception in a 23–21 win against the Philadelphia Eagles.
 He registered 34 tackles, 2 interceptions, 20 passes defensed, one blocked punt and one safety.

 In 1989, he returned a 90-yard interception for a touchdown against the Detroit Lions.
 On October 12, he was sent to the Dallas Cowboys as part of the Herschel Walker trade.
 He started one game out of 5, making 5 tackles, one interception and 2 passes defensed.